Get married on the North Coast 500

 The Scottish Highlands might not necessarily spring to mind when thinking of star-studded celebrations.
 However, the sleepy village of Dornoch has played host to some of the world’s biggest A-listers, as queen of pop Madonna wed film director Guy Ritchie here in 2000.
 For those planning a Highland wedding of their own, look to Dornoch Cathedral for your special day.
 The 13th century parish church, with its intricate stained-glass windows representing music, peace and literacy, extends a warm welcome to couples planning their big day.

 Make yourself at home in the Highlands with a wedding at one of the many country houses along the route.
 Each with their own unique story to tell, they provide a truly luxurious setting for wedding ceremonies and receptions alike.
-From award-winning, exclusive luxury at The Torridon to romantic views at The Pool House or a chance to raise a glass of Scotland’s national tipple to true love and highland hospitality at Glenmorangie House, there’s somewhere for everyone.
+From award-winning, exclusive luxury at The Torridon, a Georgian country house at Pitcalzean House to romantic views at The Pool House or a chance to raise a glass of Scotland’s national tipple to true love and highland hospitality at Glenmorangie House, there’s somewhere for everyone.

 A royal affair